 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands, waters, and their inhabitants for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

-With year-round hiking, diverse landscapes, and world-class walking tracks, Queensland has some epic multi-day hikes that need to be on your bucket list.
+With year-round hiking, diverse landscapes, and world-class walking tracks, Queensland has epic multi-day hikes that need to be on your bucket list.

+Queensland can get bloody hot, so never skimp on water, and hike slowly in high temperatures, avoiding the middle of the day.
 Time frames may vary depending on fitness and weather.
-Hikes marked * indicate that they’re only suitable for advanced hikers who are fully self-sufficient, and have good navigation skills and off-track experience.
-Queensland can get bloody hot, so never skimp on water, and hike slowly in high temperatures, avoiding the middle of the day.

 Read more: How to Hike in Hot Weather